 - Metal spatula

-- Crispy rice cereal—use your favorite brand!
-I’ve been known to make these with the whole wheat variety, but honestly, any brand is good so long as they’re fresh!
+- Crispy rice cereal — use your favorite brand!
+I’ve made these with a whole wheat variety, too.
+Just be sure they’re fresh!

-- Vanilla extract—this adds just a little more flavor, in my opinion, and the combination of vanilla with marshmallow and butter is simply divine.
+- Vanilla extract — this lets the flavors sing.
+Also, the combination of vanilla with marshmallow and butter is divine.

-- Candy melts—I used white candy melts, black candy melts and orange candy melts to create these monster krispie treats, but you could honestly use whatever colors you like!
-The key is melting them for about a minute in the microwave, until gooey, and then dipping your treats immediately and spreading them with a knife.
+- Candy melts — I used white candy melts, black candy melts and orange candy melts to create these monster krispie treats, but you could honestly use whatever colors you like!
+Melt them for about a minute in the microwave, until gooey, and then dip your treats immediately and spread the melts with a knife.
+You could also use melted chocolate or white chocolate if you’d prefer those flavors instead.

 How to make Rice Krispie Treats

 Make the krispie treat base.
-In a large pot, melt the butter over low heat with the salt, then add marshmallows and stir.
+In a large pot, melt butter over medium heat with the salt, then add marshmallows and stir.
 Continually stir until completely melted, then splash in the vanilla and stir.

 Mix the treats.
 Remove from heat, and pour the cereal into the pot with the marshmallow mixture.
 Stir quickly until the cereal is completely coated.